Child Custody Tips During Your Summer Vacation

 2. Notify the other parent.

-In general, it's a good idea to notify the other parent of your vacation plans with your shared child, so she or he knows where the child is in the event of an emergency.
+In general, it's a good idea to notify the other co-parent of your travel plans with your shared child, even if it's during your the parenting time you've been allotted according to your custody arrangement.
+Even non-custodial parents have the right to know where their children are in case of an emergency.

-If you refuse to disclose vacation plans with the other parent, you may get taken to court and ordered to explain why you won't give up the information.
+If you refuse to disclose your summer plans to the other parent, you may be forced to explain yourself by court order.
 A judge will typically order a parent to divulge vacation plans for safety reasons, unless there's a compelling reason not to.

 3. Mediate your differences.